afraccal/afraccal/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on 42 school's projects<br>🤝 I’m looking for help with everything related to coding <br>🌱 I’m currently learning C++ and other computer engineering<br>💬 Ask me about anything<br>🇮🇹 🏴󠁧󠁢󠁥󠁮󠁧󠁿 I'm fluent in italian and english<br>🇫🇷 🇩🇪 I'm learning french and german<br>🇩🇰 I lived in Denmark for one year<br>⚡ Fun fact : I have big feet
+🔭 I’m currently working on 42 school's projects<br>🤝 I’m looking for help with everything related to coding <br>🌱 I’m currently learning C++, Angular and other computer engineering<br>💬 Ask me about anything<br>🇮🇹 🏴󠁧󠁢󠁥󠁮󠁧󠁿 I'm fluent in italian and english<br>🇫🇷 🇩🇪 I'm learning french and german<br>🇩🇰 I lived in Denmark for one year<br>⚡ Fun fact : I have big feet

 ## 🌐 Socials: